mikexine/BitLab/readme.md

 4. Press F5 to run the project and open the emulator and navigate to the url (http://localhost:3978/api/messages)

 5. Build something fun!

+## Guide - LUIS.ai

+1. Login to LUIS.ai, under the "My Keys"-page press buy a new key on Azure.

+2. Create a cognitive service account on the free tier (F0).
+This should take you back to the LUIS.ai portal.

 ## Documentation